rohit17042/WebNetworkAnalysis/README.md

 It's a JUnit class which ensures that "CommunityDetector" class is working as expected.

 ## Correctness (Testing)
 I created several test cases for verifying the implementations using JUnit5.
-I first created few known graphs such as Barbell Graph & Zachary's karate club Graph in JUnit Class and then tested the algorithm for both the directed and undirected version of these two graphs.
+I first created few known graphs, such as Barbell Graph & Zachary's karate club Graph, in JUnit Class and then tested the algorithm for both the directed and undirected version of these two graphs.

-For undirected grah, I found that the Community detecting algorithm works fine, i.e, the expected and actual answers were exactly same.
+For undirected graph, I found that the Community detecting algorithm works fine, i.e, the expected and actual answers were exactly same.

 While for directed version of same graphs, I came to know that the algorithm was not splitting the graphs into the expected way.
-Many of the communities, that I found during my testing, were consisting only one node and one giant community was consisting rest nodes.
+Many of the communities, that I found during my testing, were consisting of only one node and one giant community was consisting of rest nodes.
 In summary, the algorithm has to be refactored for directed graphs.
 So, my next step would be to optimize the algorithm so that it works well for directed graph as well.